SZA Shares New Sustainable Merch Line

 Related | Meet the Designer Behind SZA's Heavenly Met Gala Halo

-SZA revealed her latest line of Ctrl inspired-merch on Instagram, borrowing motifs from previous collections that have feature multi-colored text and Champion branding for a clean athletic look.
-The new line features sweatshirts embroidered with colorful sayings like "Puck Flastic" and "Sustainability Gang" as well as t-shirts and tanks with whales and seahorses.
 Under the umbrella of the newly formed Ctrl Fishing Co., 100% of the proceeds from the collection will go towards sustainable efforts geared at protecting the oceans.
-Its a noble cause, one that the fashion is increasingly putting more effort into with brands like H&M and ASOS releasing recyclable-lines and the CFDA renewing efforts to be more sustainable at this year's awards show.
+It's a noble cause, one that fashion is increasingly putting more effort into with brands like H&M and ASOS releasing recyclable lines and the CFDA renewing efforts to be more sustainable at this year's awards show.

 Photo via Instagram